ctsit/redcap_oncore_client/README.md

 Note also that while the OnCore client supports non-longitudinal projects, the event name _must_ still be specified.

+## REDCap Record ID

+The OnCore Client will set a REDCap Record ID for any record it creates.
+If no field is mapped to Record ID in the field mapping, the OnCore Client will generate an automatic number incrementing the highest record ID in the system.

+You have the option of mapping any unique value in OnCore to the Record ID.
+If the SequenceNumber is set for each research subject in OnCore, it can be used to populate the Record ID.
+Note that uniqueness of the field mapped to Record ID is neither checked nor enforced by the OnCore Client.

 ## Synch OnCore subjects